leaf1191/2024_SolutionChalleng_EmergencyMate/README.md

 This is the screen that changes when a patient calls in.
 If even one patient is paged, a beep sounds and you can end the call by confirming the patient.

+## 📘 Execution Guide
+**For Android**

+You can download .zip file which includes our apk at Releases.

+**For iOS**

+We will plan to expand our project can include ios users.

 ## 💡 Contributors
 <table>
   <tbody>